solliancenet/microsoft-postgresql-developer-guide/artifacts/02-02-CloudDeploy-AppSvc/README.md

 ## Extra Resources

-For an example of deploying a Django app that uses Azure Database for PostgreSQL on AppService, reference [Deploy a Python (Django or Flask) web app with PostgreSQL in Azure](https://learn.microsoft.com/azure/app-service/tutorial-python-postgresql-app).
+For an example of deploying a Django app that uses Azure Database for PostgreSQL Flexible Server on AppService, reference [Deploy a Python (Django or Flask) web app with PostgreSQL in Azure](https://learn.microsoft.com/azure/app-service/tutorial-python-postgresql-app).